 Blog Post 1

 My SOLGM exchange is with Nick Searle – General Manager City Infrastructure of the City of Mount Gambier Council.
 This small city is located in the Limestone Coast Region of South Australia and is almost exactly midway between Adelaide and Melbourne with a resident population of 27,000.

-My first evening in town included attendance at a Council committee meeting where the mayor, councillors and senior staff, very warmly welcomed me.
+My first evening in town included attendance at a Council committee meeting where the mayor, councillors and senior staff welcomed me very warmly.
 The Council is currently gearing up for local body elections, which occur every four years.

 In line with LG practice at home, the Community Plan guides the Council – The Futures Paper 2016 – 2020 - goals are to create vibrancy, promote identity and build a reputation as a place to live, work and invest, recognising the need for sustained economic growth and employment as well as recreational and educational opportunities.

 My first impressions of the City of Mount Gambier are of a unique historical and geographical area – the beautiful Blue Lake, created by the volcanic eruption of Mount Gambier 5,000 years ago and the numerous caves and sinkholes that dot the landscape.
 The Council team are both passionate and committed to maintaining and enhancing the economic and social fabric of the area.
 While the Council team faces challenges that are familiar to me, I see a strong desire to learn from others to make business improvements e.g. the current implementation of One Customer Experience Team to improve customer service delivery.
 From a ratepayer/resident perspective: housing is affordable, there are a number of schooling options, health services are good, and recreational facilities for the community are of a high standard.
 Combine that with a favourable location and a clean and green environment and you have a desirable place to live.